Postgraduate Course: Physical activity for health across the life span (SPRT11004)

 Children and adolescents

-Students will be encouraged to actively participate in interactive discussions and learning activities.
-Students will be set tasks to guide their reading and engagement with the material.
+Students will be encouraged to actively participate in interactive lectures and activities.
+Students will be set pre-class tasks to guide their reading and engagement with the material.
 Assignments will further facilitate consideration of the lecture material and how it relates to additional research papers and application.
 Students will also have the opportunity to engage with PAHRC-led research activities.

 Entry Requirements (not applicable to Visiting Students)